 Whether roughing in the wilderness or glamping it with friends, the Tundra Haul is easy to maneuver due to its two single-piece tires and T-bar handle.
 The "Neverflat" tires are impact- and puncture-resistant and easily go over all types of terrain.

 Able to hold up to 45 cans, this cooler will keep food cold for up to six days thanks to its extra-thick walls and two inches of pressure-injected polyurethane foam insulation.
 Like all Yeti coolers, the Tundra Haul is expensive.
 However, it’s an extremely durable cooler that you can count on to keep your perishables safe.

 Price at time of publish: $450

 Dimensions (LxWxH): 28.25 x 18.6 x 19.5 inches | Capacity: 55 quarts | Weight: 37 pounds

-What We Like: Inexpensive, closed lid supports up to 250 pounds, molded cup holders in lid
+What We Love: Inexpensive, closed lid supports up to 250 pounds, molded cup holders in lid

-What We Don't Like: Plastic wheels, hard to maneuver on tough terrain, no latch for the lid
+What We Don't Love: Plastic wheels, hard to maneuver on tough terrain, no latch for the lid

 This affordable cooler features a locking telescoping handle and heavy-duty wheels that allow for easy traversing on roads, flat trails, or smooth terrain.
 While the handle is easy to maneuver when rolling, it should not be used to lift a full cooler as it will most likely break.
 Instead, the molded side handles are designed for lifting.
 Since it only holds about 84 cans, this is best for weekend trips or daylong get-togethers.
 However, it will retain cool temperatures longer if properly pre-chilled with limited openings.